egyan175/F1-Strategy-Quantitative-Investigation/README.md

 Rather than speculate, I built this analysis to investigate the decision using real FastF1 telemetry and quantitative methods.

-**The question:**"Did McLaren sacrifice total race time to secure track position, and was that the right trade-off?
+**The main question**: Did McLaren sacrifice total race time to secure track position, and was that the right trade-off?
 ---

 ## Key Finding